The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 Watch this scene from Ivan’s Childhood, Tarkovsky’s first feature film.

 His entire philosophy of photography and visual storytelling is already there, fully formed.
-It’s depressing how brilliant he was right out of the gate.
-Look at the subtle touches—the way this dolly move creates depth and emotion without announcing itself.
+It is depressing how brilliant he was from the start.
+Look at the subtle touches.
+The dolly move creates depth and emotion without announcing itself.

 Werner Herzog once talked about a lack of adequate images in the world.
-That sounds silly when we’re drowning in digital media, but he meant images that actually grab you and don’t let go.
-Images that bypass narrative logic and lodge directly in your consciousness.
+That sounds silly in a flood of digital media.
+He meant images that grab you and hold you.
+Such images bypass narrative logic and lodge in your consciousness.

 There it is.